nikocasme/ML-client-acceptance-predictor/README.md

 # Decision Tree Classifier Project

-This repository contains code for a machine learning project that uses a Decision Tree Classifier to predict car acceptability based on various attributes.
+This repository contains code for a machine learning project that uses a Decision Tree Classifier to predict client acceptability based on various attributes.

 ## Overview